LauGuillardin/LauGuillardin.github.io/_posts/2022-07-12-microGEM-DNAextraction_Thujaplicata.md

 ### The genomic isolation of _Thuja plicata_ - Western redcedar

+This protocol has been optimized to extract the DNA of Douglas-fir leaves that have been dried with silica gel.
+This protocol is also suitable for lyophilised dry tissue.
+Fresh samples can also be used, which may increase the DNA yield recovered.

 #### Before starting

 - Turn on the PDQeX and start the UV DNA auto-cleaning (it takes 30min).